top of page

 Yamaha started making acoustic guitars in 1966, followed by electric guitars in the 1970s.
 Their guitars have always been built by contracted factories in Japan, and later in Korea, China, and Indonesia.
 The company has never been very lefty-friendly, but has made token offerings on and off over the years.

-Yamaha RM-II
+RM-II

-The first proprietary tremolo used by Yamaha was the Yamaha RM-II.
+The first "Rockin' Magic" proprietary tremolo was the Yamaha RM-II introduced in 1985.
 This was a single locking tremolo that had the strings fed through from the rear of the base (rather than tubes as on the original Floyd Rose II and most other single locking variants.)
+The strings are double locked by a plate with a hex screw.
 The Yamaha 1986 Catalog says the following: "The new Yamaha Rockin' Magic II locking vibrato system adds a new dimension to the concept of radical pitch bending.
 The low profile bridge allows for right handed muting techniques without being hindered by bulky hardware.
 String locks at the nut and on each individual saddle ensure perfect tuning stability at all times.
 Individual fine tuners on each string provide for minute pitch adjustments while playing.
 The Rockin' Magic II uses standard ball end strings and is capable of both upward and downward pitch bending."
+There were no inscriptions anywhere on the unit.
+There was a lot of steel in this unit and therefore it added a lot of weight to the guitar.

-The left handed RGX-312L and the left handed RGX-612SL were both made in Taiwan from 1987-1990.
-Both came initially with this tremolo.
+It was used on the left handed RGX-312L and left handed RGX-612SL, both made in Taiwan, from 1987-1990.

-Yamaha RM-Pro
+RM-Pro

 Later versions of the 1987-1989 left handed Yamaha RGX 612SL and Yamaha SE612L were made with this tremolo.

-Yamaha RM-Pro II
+RM-Pro II

-Left hand guitars made with this tremolo were the 1989-1991 Yamaha RGZ 612L, and the1992-1994 Yamaha Pacifica 912JL, both made in Taiwan.
+Left hand guitars made with this tremolo were the 1989-1991 Yamaha RGZ 612L, and 1991-1992 Yamaha YG 612L, both made in Taiwan; and the 1992-1995 Yamaha Pacifica 912JL, made in Japan.

-RMX Pro-II
+RMX II

-The Yamaha left handed RGX-312L that was made in Taiwan from 1987-1990 initially came with the Yamaha "RM II" tremolo, then the "RMX Pro II."
+The Yamaha left handed RGX-312L that was made in Taiwan from 1987-1990 initially came with the Yamaha "RM II" tremolo, then this RMX II.

-Finger Clamp Tremolo System
+Yamaha Finger Clamp Tremolo System

 In 2007 Yamaha released two guitars with what they stated was a "unique" and "patented" double locking tremolo.
 It is mentioned here so that you don't waste your time trying to find one, because these two models were never made left handed.
 This tremolo was the "Yamaha Finger Clamp Tremolo System" and it was used on the 2007 Yamaha CV820 WB Wes Borland Signature model and the 2007 Yamaha RGX-520DZ Superstrat, both made in Taiwan.
 The Wes Borland model was made into the 2010s.

 This is a string-through system where you do not have to cut off the ball ends.
 The strings are fed through from the bottom of the guitar and the saddles have levers that lock the strings by pressing down.
 You tune the guitar properly first before locking the saddles.
 Tuning on-the-fly is done with the fine tuners.
 The saddles unlock with a simple lifting of the lever.
 Intonation is adjusted by first loosening the saddle by way of a hex screw on top and adjusting the saddle position by horizontal hex screws at the rear.
 The locking nut also has a lever system which, after the nut is tightened, pulls out to disengage and can be positioned at any angle to be out of the way.
 No tools are needed to change strings.
 Quite ingenious actually.
-It is also distinctive for the "Licensed Under Floyd Rose Patents" licensing statement being stamped upside down on the baseplate.
 Pity us lefties missed out on this one!

 ESP Japan (1980s and 1990s)